sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 - company_B
 - company_C

-For all companies, you test that the sales quote extraction is valid with the following conditions:
+For all companies, you test that the sales quote extraction with the following validations:

 | Description                                        | Prerequisite fields          | Condition                                                    | Severity | Notes                                                        |
 | -------------------------------------------------- | ---------------------------- | ------------------------------------------------------------ | -------- | ------------------------------------------------------------ |